SKostanian/TreasureWebHunt/README.md

 Note 2: Creating the landing page with some styling on it together Spartak and Dogush.
 07/02/2024 20:36
 Note 3: Creating marketing posts on social media profiles and creating a new discord channel for Treasure Hunt.
+08/02/2024 12:00
+Note 4: Posting the changes on the GitHub and hosting a website through GitHub pages.
+08/02/2024 12:02
+Note 5: Completing the 1st Milestone.